automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 When someone wants to receive data in a component, `input.get` will get the first IP from the [buffer](#buffer) of that port.

-For example, if the incoming packet flow on an `in` inPort is:
+For example, if the incoming packet flow on an `in` inport is:

 ```md
 1) openBracket